Plugin Development Guide

 Input Validation

-Always validate and sanitize user input:php
+Always validate and sanitize user input:

 function my_plugin_save_data($input) {